-Let’s go back in time when thick rivers of hot lava and magmatic mutterings descended unrolling from a crater, capable of erupting monstrous fireworks and throw luminous fountains of lapilli in the dark, opening puffy clouds framed by small lightning bolts that light up here and there in a sky of dust and luminous stripes.
+You may not think of volcanic wines and Piedmont, but in fact our region has quite a story with a supervolcano.
+Let’s go back in time when thick rivers of hot lava and magmatic mutterings descended unrolling from a crater, capable of erupting monstrous fireworks and throw luminous fountains of lapilli in the dark, opening puffy clouds framed by small lightning bolts that light up here and there is a sky of dust and luminous stripes.

 “The Supervolcano of the Valsesia” is the name of this giant that long ago had rebelled and that today shows us its deepest parts, we can even see its feeding system: a unique case in the world.